-- ☐ Missing two patient identifiers on tube - □ Discrepancy between name on tube and name on form - ☐ Insufficient quantity of serum for testing - Specimens received with extended transit time, received at incorrect temperature, or no date of collection
+- □ Missing two patient identifiers on tube - Discrepancy between name on tube and name on form - □ Insufficient quantity of serum for testing - Specimens received with extended transit time, received at incorrect temperature, or no date of collection

-Mumps VIRAL Specimen Collection TEXAS Department of State Health Services Specimen PCR TESTING Туре Mumps Specimens Materials Viral transport media (VTM) and tubes Specimen submission forms (G2V)-one form per specimen 2202050 H Personal protective equipment Tongue depressors Polyester fiber tipped swabs - either Dacron or Rayon NO cotton tipped or wooden shaft swabs or any that contain calcium alginate Proper Do not use expired media - be sure to check the expiration date Specimen Massage the outside of the patient's parotid gland for 30 seconds Collection Swab the area around Stensen's duct Put tip of swab in the VTM, breaking applicator stick if necessary Seal properly Freeze or refrigerate Prepare for shipment Cheek (buccal) swabs are the preferred specimens for DSHS testing Specimen Transport specimens to the laboratory as soon as possible Handling Specimens should be placed in a biohazard bag and stored at 4°C or - 70°C If specimens are shipped the same day of collection, ship at 4°C If specimens will be stored and shipped after the date of collection, freeze at-70° C. Note: If shipped cold, specimens must be received by the laboratory within 48 hours from the time of collection, otherwise freeze and ship on dry ice.
-DO NOT store samples in a standard freezer - this inactivates the virus DO NOT have repeated freeze thaw cycles - this inactivates the virus Specimen Do not ship on Fridays or before government holidays Shipping Specimens stored at 4°C are shipped using cold packs Specimens stored at -70° C are shipped on dry ice Complete the G2V form for each specimen.
+Mumps VIRAL Specimen Collection Coputitional of State Health Services Specimen PCR TESTING Туре Mumps Specimens Materials Viral transport media (VTM) and tubes M Specimen submission forms (G2V)-one form per specimen Personal protective equipment Tongue depressors Polyester fiber tipped swabs - either Dacron or Rayon 1// NO cotton tipped or wooden shaft swabs or any that contain calcium 1 alginate Proper Do not use expired media - be sure to check the expiration date Specimen Massage the outside of the patient's parotid gland for 30 seconds Collection Swab the area around Stensen's duct Put tip of swab in the VTM, breaking applicator stick if necessary Seal properly Freeze or refrigerate Freeze or refrigeratePrepare for shipment Prepare for snipment Cheek (buccal) swabs are the preferred specimens for DSHS testing 0 Specimen Handling Transport specimens to the laboratory as soon as possible Tanuing Specimens should be placed in a biohazard bag and stored at 4°C or - 70°C If specimens are shipped the same day of collection, ship at 4°C If specimens will be stored and shipped after the date of collection, freeze at -70° C. Note: If shipped cold, specimens must be received by the laboratory within 48 hours from the time of collection, otherwise freeze and ship on dry ice.
+DO NOT store samples in a standard freezer - this inactivates the virus Cina airea aire DO NOT have repeated freeze thaw cycles - this inactivates the virus Specimen Shipping Do not ship on Fridays or before government holidays Specimena stored at 4°C are shipped using cold packa Shipping Specimens stored at 4°C are shipped using cold packs Specimens stored at -70° C are shipped on dry ice Complete the G2V form for each specimen.
 All specimens must be labeled with at least two patient specific identifiers; both a primary and a secondary identifier.
 The identifiers must appear on both the specimen tube and the associated specimen submission form.
-Specimens that do not meet this criteria will be considered unsatisfactory for testing. https://dshs.texas.gov/lab/PDF/MRS/G- 2V.pdf Check "Mumps PCR" in Section 4 of the G2V The name on the tube should match the name on the form exactly Ship to the physical address ATTN: Lab Services Record the shipping tracking number and notify IDCU that a specimen is being shipped Additional Collect as soon as possible after parotitis onset Information Preferably within three days Not more than eight days after onset
+Specimens that do not meet this criteria will be considered unsatisfactory for testing. https://dshs.texas.gov/lab/PDF/MRS/G- 2V.pdf Check "Mumps PCR" in Section 4 of the G2V The name on the tube about motor the name on the form evently The name on the tube should match the name on the form exactly Shin to the physical address ATTN: Leb Services Ship to the physical address ATTN: Lab Services Record the shipping tracking number and notify EAIDU that a Record the shipping tracking number and notify EAIDO that a specimen is being shipped Additional Collect as soon as possible after parotitis onset Information Preferably within three days Not more than eight days after onset